jmgkeller/SOW/README.md

-# Estimating Kroger Household Share of Wallet **(SOW)** Using Lasso Regression and Nielsen HomeScan Panel Data

-### Nielsen HomeScan Data and Household **SOW**
-* The Nielsen HomeScan Panel is designed with the intent of illuminating the full spectrum of the customer’s retail behavior.
-Nielsen incentives panel members to log all of their retail purchases using an at home scanning device.
-* Kroger Household **SOW** is the proportion a customer spends at Kroger relative to household's total retail spend.
-Typically, commodity filters are applied to keep the **SOW** relevant to the referential retailer (Kroger).
-Kroger is primarly concerned with selling groceries, so we filter the universe of potential items to reflect Kroger's interest.

-### Why Do we need to Build a Model to Predict **SOW**?
-* The Nielsen HomeScan Panel contains ~50,000 Kroger-shopping members.
-To calculate **SOW** for those 50K shoppers is a trivial task, divide a household's total Kroger spend by the household's overall total spend.
-However, we would like to know **SOW** for every active Kroger Household.
-* Since we know how much Kroger Households spend at Kroger, if we can reliablely estimate how much Kroger households spend outside of Kroger, then we will have a good estimate for **SOW**
-* We use Kroger behavioral, segmentation, and demographic data from the 84.51° Common Data Model (**CDM**) to predict Rest-of-Market (**ROM**)spend (i.e., spend outside of Kroger) for Kroger-shopping Nielsen Panel Members.
-We then extrapolate the model parameters to predict **ROM** spend for all active Kroger shoppers.

-### Step by Step: How we build the Lasso model to predict **SOW**
-1. We only want to use reliable Nielsen HomeScan Panel members when we build our model because would like our model to generalize well to the entire Kroger Household universe.
-Three Filters are applied to the Nielsen HomeScan Panel Members prior to included in the household level **SOW** model.
-  1. The household must be consider a "good reporter" by Nielsen and Kroger standards, meaning the household uses thier scanner on a regular basis (a minimum of at least one scanned item per Kroger period from any retailer in 22 of the past 26 Kroger periods)
-  2. The household must have HomeScanned at least one item from Kroger in the Past year
-  3. The household's Nielsen reported Kroger spend for the past year must be between -$250 and $500 from the household's **CDM** Kroger spend
-2. Apllying the above reduces ~50,000 Kroger-shopping Nielsen Panel Members to about 6,000 reliable panel members.
-We make the assumption that the 6K Kroger-shopping Nielsen Panel Members accurately reported their **ROM** spend because they accurately reported thier Kroger spend.
-We create the dependent variable for the **SOW** model by aggrateing **ROM** spend for each household over the past year.
-3. The below features are created by for the households in the modeling population:
-  1. Household KPIs at various product aggragations (commodity, recap, overall) over the last year, 6 Kroger periods, 3 Kroger periods, and last Kroger period.
-  2. Segmentation variables: Shabit, Mylife, PriceBand, and Prefered Store Division as of the most recent day in the analysis period
-  3. PeachTree Demographic data: Household Size, Head of Household Age, Income Range
-4. We use a Lasso Regression with ~40,000 features from the **CDM** to predict **ROM** spend
-5. Use the non-zero lasso coefficients to score non-Nielsen households.
-Divide **CDM** Kroger spend for the past year by total spend for the most recent year (modeled Rest-of-Market spend + **CDM** Kroger spend)

 **glmnet** is R packeage written by Jerome Friedman, Trevor Hastie, Noah Simon, and Rob Tibshirani that allows for easy application of regularized generalized linear models to data.

 ### Theoretical background on regularized regression and glmnet tutorials can be found below: